EdmundBenedict/lordcephei.github.io/pages/lm_pbte_tutorial.md

 _Note_{: style="color: red"}

-+ Lines which begin with ‘#’ are comment lines and are ignored.
-(More generally, text following a `#’ in any line is ignored).
++ Lines which begin with **#* are comment lines and are ignored.
+(More generally, text following a **#** in any line is ignored).
-+ Lines beginning with ‘%’ are directives to the preprocessor.
++ Lines beginning with **%** directives to the preprocessor.
 Directives can perform various functions similar to a normal programming language, such as assigning variables, evaluating expressions, conditionally readings some lines, and repeated loops over sections of input.

 ##### _2\.Building the input file_
 If you used **blm**{: style="color: blue"} as above to find the empty spheres (ES) you can skip section 2.1 below.
 It is included here to explain how to add empty spheres to an already existing ctrl file.